 There’s a “says who?” problem with ‘affordable’.

-That $3000 laptop might be affordable to a marketing manager, but a bus driver might not consider it affordable.
+That $3000 laptop might be affordable to a marketing manager.
+A bus driver might not consider it affordable.

 Journalists should not use words like that.
 There’s a risk of making readers feel bad about themselves.

 We’re not perfect.
 I searched my site and found I have used the word 40 times over 13 years and 1500 posts.